Director: Anwar Rasheed

 Dulquer, Siddique and Nithya carry out their tasks skilfully and so does the other crew.
 The most elevated point of the film is Thilakan’s masterfully versatile and beautiful portrayal of Kareem.
 The film is technically satisfying, with its straightforward cinematography towards the concept.
 The music fits well with the film and adds flavour to the visuals.

-Ustad Hotel is a lovely experience and Kareem is one of our favourite characters in all of cinema.
-Kareem is not a character we can relate to, but can derive immense motivation from.
+Ustad Hotel is a lovely experience and we can derive immense motivation from it.
 To eat is to survive, but to cook is to live and to live is to cherish the zeal of our existence.